Aashmeet/ml-end-to-end-workshop/README.md

 # Sagemaker Workshop - From Inception to Inference

+Enterprises today are exploring ways to upgrade existing applications to harvest value from **machine learning**.
+Business have lots of structured and unstructured data already.
+Machine learning is not a one time activity where you train a model and  it can live forever.
+There are things such as concept drift that makes the model stale.
+The stale model has to be minimally periodically retrained with fresh batch of data.
+To continue to get value out of machine learning models we need an architecture and process in place to repeatedly and consistently train new models and retrain existing models with new data.

+In the workshop, we will discuss how you can build an end to end pipeline for machine learning.
+Machine learning is more than building a cool model.
+It involves tasks that includes data sourcing, data ingestion, data transformation, pre-processing data for use in training, training a model and hosting the model.

+AWS provides several services to address specific needs of different stages of machine learning pipeline.
+The workshop have multiple labs that focus on different stages of machine learning pipeline.
+We will be demonstrating the overall flow and design of machine learning pipeline

-Welcome to the workshop .This is a self-paced workshop which will guide you through the complete Machine learning process for a Car evaluation use case .
+This is a self-paced workshop which will guide you through the complete Machine learning process for a Car evaluation use case .

 In this workshop we’ll use the Car Evaluation Data Set from UCI’s Machine Learning Repository.
 Our goal is to predict the acceptability of a specific car, amongst the values of: unacc, acc, good, and vgood.
 At the core, it is a classification problem and we will train a machine learning model using Amazon SageMaker’s built-in XGBoost algorithm.
 However, the dataset only contains six categorical string features - buying, maint, doors, persons, lug_boot, and safety and XGBoost can only process data that is in numerical format.
 Therefore we will pre-process the input data using SparkML StringIndexer followed by OneHotEncoder to convert it to numerical format.
 We will also apply a post-processing step on the prediction result using SparkML IndexToString to convert our inference output back to their original labels that correspond to the predicted condition of the car.